Which dangerous streets still need daylighting? Help us find out!

 The next district we’re tackling is District 5, which includes Hayes Valley, Western Addition, Fillmore, Japantown, Lower Haight, Cole Valley, Inner Sunset, Duboce Triangle, and the Haight Ashbury.

 Want to hit the streets and do some daylighting data gathering?
-Then RSVP now for our District 5 daylighting training and kickoff on Zoom on Tuesday, February 23 training from 5:00-6:00 PM!
+Then RSVP now for our District 5 daylighting training on Thursday, March 11 from 5:00-6:00 PM!

 We’ll share everything you need to know to get high-quality data at each intersection.
-Then you’ll go out at a time that’s convenient for you within the next three weeks, or you can join a small group of us on Saturday, February 27 at 11:00AM to complete a checklist of intersections on a given street.
+Then you’ll go out at a time that’s convenient for you within the next three weeks to complete a checklist of intersections on a given street.
 This is about a two hour time commitment after the training.

-This is a surprisingly fun way to make our streets safer, and we’d love your help – so I hope you’ll sign up and email me at email@example.com if you have any questions.
+This is a surprisingly fun way to make our streets safer, and we’d love your help – so I hope you’ll sign up!
+Email me at firstname.lastname@example.org if you have any questions.